-In accord with their military doctrine, the US troops tried to use their greater artillery firepower and air superiority to overcome the defenders instead of fighting them hand-to-hand.
-The Germans had stocked considerable quantities of ammunition for the defence of the city and had weapons of all calibres from light anti-aircraft to heavy naval guns dug into fortifications and sited in pillboxes.
+In accord with their military doctrine, the US troops tried to use their greater artillery firepower and air superiority to overcome the defenders instead of fighting them at close quarters.
+The Germans had stocked large quantities of ammunition for the defence of the city and had weapons of all calibres from light anti-aircraft to heavy naval guns dug into fortifications and sited in pillboxes.
 Elements of the specialised British 79th Armoured Division came in to attack the heavily fortified Fort Montbarey, which was taken after three days of fighting by US infantrymen supported by British Churchill Crocodile flamethrower tanks.

 The fighting for Brest was intense, with the troops advancing slowly in house-to-house urban fighting.
 The fortifications, both original French and later German, proved very difficult to overcome, and heavy artillery barrages were fired by both sides.
 Eventually the old city of Brest was razed to the ground during the battle, with only some stone-built mediaeval fortifications left standing.

 Ramcke surrendered the city to the Americans on 19 September after rendering the port facilities useless.
 These would not be repaired in time to help the war effort as had been hoped.
 The last German outpost surrendered at Audierne on 20 September.
 By this time, Paris had already been liberated by the Allied forces and the 'Market' and 'Garden' operations were already under way in the Netherlands.